robcharmon1/UCSD_Bootcamp_Project1/README.md

 ![alt text](Diagrams/Cloud_Project_Network.drawio.png)

 These files have been tested and used to generate a live ELK deployment on Azure.
 They can be used to either recreate the entire deployment pictured above.
-Alternatively, select portions of the _____ file may be used to install only certain pieces of it, such as Filebeat.
+Alternatively, the various individual files may be used to install only certain pieces of it, such as Filebeat.

 ![Ansible Playbook to Configure DMVA Container](Ansible/my_playbook.yml)